bbauska/JS-Eloquent/README.md

 ## Grouping subexpressions

-To use an operator like \* or + on more than one element at a time, you can use parentheses.
+To use an operator like &ast; or + on more than one element at a time, you can use parentheses.
 A part of a regular expression that is enclosed in parentheses counts as a single element as far as the operators following it are concerned.